 Then they will have a Heritage rookie and an Update rookie that also have auto parallels.
 However, Trout doesn’t have a heritage rookie from his rookie year.

-This is considered to be Trout’s Heritage rookie card despite it being from 2012.
+This is considered Trout’s Heritage rookie card despite being from 2012.
 Although seeing as this is still considered a rookie card it can be had for a very low price mostly due to the lack of a rookie symbol.

-If you’re on a very tight budget and want to get in on the fish-man then this is your ticket in.
+If you’re on a very tight budget and want to get in on the fish-man, this is your ticket.
 This card is affordable and since it is his first card in a popular set it will hold its value.

 2011 Tristar Obak Trout Limited Edition Mike Trout RC #MT1 #MT2 #M3